SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 #### 1.5.3 Search for Similar Components

 If the record being viewed is a component and SBOLExplorer is being run on that particular SynBioHub instance, then you'll also have the option to search for **similar** components.
-A component is similar, when the sequences are close enough, that SBOlExplorer has clustered those 2 components together into the same cluster.
+A component is similar, when the sequences are close enough, that SBOLExplorer has clustered those 2 components together into the same cluster.

 ## 2. Viewing & Downloading the Information